prodevmentor/blog/_posts/2018-04-02-NodeJS_on_Azure.md

 To solve this problem we started by just copying up the node modules, then tested.
 This resolved the issue of the node gyp not installing, however; the upload took about 20 hours.

-You can read more about this approach in the article: "[Installing native nodejs modules on Azure App Services during Git Deployment](https://ourwayoflyf.com/installing-native-nodejs-moduleson-azure-app-services-during-git-deployment/)".
+You can read more about this approach in the article: [Installing native nodejs modules on Azure App Services during Git Deployment](https://ourwayoflyf.com/installing-native-nodejs-moduleson-azure-app-services-during-git-deployment/).
 That helped us out a lot to get over the node gyp hurtle.

 # The joy of Express JS